 Question for you: What’s your favorite pasta recipe?
 Bonus points if it’s vegan, of course 🙂

 Know anyone who might like this recipe?
 Share it with them!
-And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing in the top right corner of this page, or by following the blog on Facebook, Twitter, Google+ and Instagram!
+And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing below, or by following the blog on Facebook, Twitter, Google+ and Instagram!

 (This post contains affiliate links to Amazon.com.
 If you make a purchase through affiliate links on my blog, I receive a very small commission that helps me run this blog, at no extra cost to you.
 Thank you for your support!)